6 Ways You and Your Teen Can Get Involved in National Medicine Abuse Awareness Month This October

 4. Learn from the experiences of others and have open conversations with your teen about what you’ve learned.
 Read firsthand accounts from former OTC medicine misusers to learn how much OTC cough medicine can affect someone’s life.
 A mother and son recently shared their first-hand experiences with Stop Medicine Abuse – see Cecilia’s blog here and her son Enrique’s blog here.
 You can also visit WhatIsDXM.com with your teen to hear real stories of abuse.
 Discuss the stories with your teen, so they can better understand the real consequences.
 There are ways to bring up critical issues – like medicine misuse with your teen – the trick is to know how to start the conversation.

 6. Encourage coalitions in your community to participate in the Dose of Prevention Challenge.
 The first-place winner will be recognized at CADCA’s National Leadership Forum, as well as receive a full scholarship to the forum and a $1,500 cash prize.
 Winners will also be recognized in CADCA’s publications.
-For inspiration, check out how last year’s winner, ACT Free Drug Coalition, empowered southeast Michigan communities on prescription and OTC cough medicine abuse using culturally sensitive and bilingual educational materials.
-ACT engaged with over 3,000 community members through both online and in-person events.
-Think you can reach more?
+For inspiration, check out how last year’s winner, Frenchtown Community Coalition, empowered their community to focus on prescription and OTC cough medicine abuse using daily trivia social media campaigns, townhalls, opioid overdose reversal training, and so much more.
+Feeling inspired?
 Sign up for the challenge here.

 Happy participating!